 This is a something I cannot do without.
 I save tons of our hard earned cash by buying in bulk.
-For the past 2 decade, we have been buying our dry goods once in a quarter from health food super stores for may reasons.
+For the past 2 decades, we have been buying our dry goods once in a quarter from health food super stores for many reasons.
 We do a big shop once in 3 or 4 months for the basic staples like all the grains, spices, oil, dry fruits, nuts and seeds etc., you get the picture.
-I also order from an online store called Cosmoveda, a German company which also stocks on organic Indian pulses, spices etc. This store is a boon to me because these are not so easily available here in Switzerland.
+I also order from an online store called Cosmoveda, a German company which also stocks on organic Indian pulses, spices and specialty foods.
+This store is a boon to me because these are not so easily available here in Switzerland.
 (Especially if you want Organic Indian pulses and spices.)

 Look out for special offers in your local Supermarkets.